July 20, 2021

 With this method, you use some equity in your home to create a separate loan split.
 You pull this equity out and put it into a new offset account which you attach to your new loan split.

 As you save each month, instead of investing, you pay down your main home loan.
-You then pull the same amount out of your new offset account attached to your new loan.
+You then pull the same amount out of your new offset account attached to your new loan and send this straight to your brokerage account to buy shares.

 The interest on the new loan is tax deductible because you’ve used that money for investing.
 This lets you dollar cost average into shares rather than investing big lumps, which is more enjoyable and less stressful.